 Three events occurred in the space of three days.
 As journalists reported them, they revealed a common, determined effort to portray Christians–of the “non-progressive” kind–as Public Enemy #1.
 Regarding this, one writer said, “I don’t think that these incidents are engineered by some shadowy, devious figure behind the scenes.
 The “conspiracy” is less cinematic in scope and doesn’t involve much in the way of actual conspiring.
 The media is already on the same page;…”

-And as I say, it is as if they’re looking from side to side and giving their peers a ‘thumbs up’.
-Castigating Christians is becoming more fashionable.
+And as I say, it is as if journalists are looking from side to side and giving each other a ‘thumbs up’, as castigating Christians becomes more fashionable.

 On January 16th, critics demonized second lady Karen Pence for accepting a teaching position at a private Christian School–the typical kind which upholds Judeo-Christian standards for behavior.
 Journalists, however reacted with shock, as if the school were an outlier.